diagrams/diagrams-doc/manual/diagrams-manual.rst

-Any diagram can be transformed by applying arbitrary affine transformations to it. *Affine* transformations include *linear* transformations (rotation, scaling, reflection, shears --- anything which leaves the origin fixed and sends lines to lines) as well as translations.  `Diagrams.TwoD.Transform`:mod: defines a number of common affine transformations in two-dimensional space.
+Any diagram can be transformed by applying arbitrary affine transformations to it. *Affine* transformations include *linear* transformations (rotation, scaling, reflection, shears---anything which leaves the origin fixed and sends lines to lines) as well as translations.  `Diagrams.TwoD.Transform`:mod: defines a number of common affine transformations in two-dimensional space.
 (To construct